9dots/devy/devy-blue/objects.md

   - The game needs to use if/else to react to the user input
   - The room needs to be described in a way the computer can understand
 2. What programming concepts will you need to be able to create the game?
-  - variables
+  - variables (store temporary information / create rooms)
-  - objects
+  - objects (store game state and room information)
-  - complex conditionals
+  - complex conditionals (react to user input)
   - functions (writing)
-  - debugging
+  - debugging (work through problems)

 ### Explain

 ##### How to create a Javascript object
 Show students how to create an object on the computer.
-Do the example below with your group.
+Do the example below with your group on [repl.it](repl.it).
 The code is all a continuation of one example.

 1. Start with the keyword var and give it a name
 ```js